 - Over-the-phone interpretation services.
 Although the most widely used method, over-the-phone interpretation is now proving limiting as end-user preferences move away from voice-only services, and demand omni-channel support.
 As this approach does not extend to omni-channel support, there’s potential for a raft of modern users to be left ostracized.

 - Staffing IT service desks with multilingual agents.
 While desirable, this approach is costly and effective-recruitment is a challenge.
 The HDI language study found that for 41.9% of organizations, the biggest challenge of providing multilingual support is finding and retaining multilingual analysts.
 What’s more, staff absences also cause severe issues.
 With so many limiting factors it’s no longer deemed an effective stand-alone method of multilingual support.

 - Creating in-market IT service desks.
 It’s a highly-expensive option when installing across a myriad of supported markets (geographies).
-Furthermore, once implemented, challenges still exist in the way of maintaining consistency and creating a seamless IT support structure, especially for time-poor executives with budget constraints.
+Furthermore, once implemented, language challenges still exist in the way of maintaining consistency and creating a seamless IT support structure, especially for time-poor executives with budget constraints.